-I was reading my BSF notes while savoring a hot cup of my good friend joe.
-The topic was John’s vision of the throne room and everything was fine.
+I was reading my Bible Study Fellowship notes while savoring a hot cup of black gold (with cream).
+The topic was John’s vision of the throne room.
+Everything was clipping along just fine.

 “The Bible speaks of other believers who received visions of God’s transcendent nature and character,” a new paragraph began, and it mentioned Moses, Isaiah, Ezekiel and Daniel.
 Good, good, good and good.

 “The apostle Paul was ‘caught up to paradise and heard inexpressible things, things that no one is permitted to tell.’”

 When was Paul “caught up to paradise”?
 I checked the footnote to see what Scripture they based that statement upon.